Submit a Student Note

 Please refer to Submission Procedures for GULC Students below for additional requirements.

-Submit your student note to the Breonna Taylor Competition for review for publication in Volume 113, Issue 5.
 Notes submitted to the Breonna Taylor Competition may also be submitted through the general Georgetown Law Journal submission process.
-Notes submitted through the general Georgetown Law Journal submission process will not be considered for Volume 113, Issue 5.
+Notes submitted through the general Georgetown Law Journal submission process will not be considered for Volume 114, Issue 4.
+Please note that the deadline for submissions to the Breonna Taylor Competition was June 23, 2025 at 11:59 PM EST, and that submissions received thereafter will not be considered.

-Questions may be directed to Karen Enomoto, Senior Notes Editor, at gljnoteseditor@gmail.com.
+Questions may be directed to Isabel Bowman, Senior Notes Editor, at gljnoteseditor@gmail.com.

 Submission Procedure for GULC Students